ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 :num:`Figure #genobj-f9`, instancing Cpu0InstPrinter to take care printing
 function for instructions.
 Like :num:`Figure #genobj-f1` to :num:`Figure #genobj-f4`, it has been defined
-in Chapter4_2/ code for assembly file generated support.
+before in Chapter4_2/ code for assembly file generated support.